Best automotive accessories for 2024

 To learn more about mats, check out our Floor Mat Buying Guide.

 Do they even teach parallel parking in driver's ed anymore?
 We wonder sometimes.
 That, combined with the fact that many of today’s vehicles are bigger and harder to see out of than ever, makes a backup camera an essential driving aid.
 Several styles are available, and whichever one you choose, you’ll find that a quality camera will take some of the stress out of maneuvering on narrow city streets or crowded mall parking lots.

-If you want to record your travels for fun or (less fun) potential insurance purposes, you can also add a dash camera to record your travels.
+If you want to record your travels for fun or potential insurance purposes (which is obviously less fun), you can also add a dash camera to record your travels.
 They're also great if you enjoy taking your car to the racetrack to get a little exercise.